 When you decide to get divorced, it seems like the tough decisions never stop coming.
 Unfortunately, this is also true when it comes to your final divorce settlement and taxes.
 A number of decisions you make regarding your divorce could impact your taxes for better or for worse.
 Before you agree to finalizing any aspect of the divorce settlement, make sure you know how your taxes will be affected.

-Having your own legal representation in a divorce is crucial.
+Having your own divorce lawyer is crucial.
 To discuss your case in greater detail with our experienced legal team, call Coumanis & York at 251-260-3927 to set up a consultation.

 Your Filing Status